vin725k/vin725k/README.md

 ### Hi there 👋

-I am Vineet working as Data Scientist in Ericsson.
+##I am Vineet Kapoor working as Data Scientist in Ericsson.
 I have completed my post graduation from ISB in CBA course.

 - 🔭 I’m currently working on
 Developing algorithms for Non- linear processes.